CompeyDev/nemo/README.md

 # Installation & Usage
 Nemo consists of a number of components, namely:
 - [**client**](./src/service/client) - A CLI shell utility to manage payloads and communicate with operators.
 The main interface you will be interacting with.
-- [**server**](./src/server) - The remote command and control server which will be the main access point into the payloads.
+- [**server**](./src/server) - The remote command and control server (a websocket API server) which will be the main access point into the payloads.
 The daemon usually manages the server.
-- [**daemon**](./src/service/daemon) - The primary access point for the CLI to communicate with the server; a websocket API server.
+- [**daemon**](./src/service/daemon) - The primary access point for the CLI to communicate with the server; acts as an API client.
 - [**payload**](./src/service/payload) - Payload generation scripts and templates.
 These are the payloads that are slightly modified during generation.

 # Built With